05 – Yahya Ayyash – thought to be behind a wave of Islamic suicide bombings against Israel – is killed in Gaza by a booby-trapped cellular telephone.

 09 – Comedian George Burns dies after a long and distinguished career.
 He is 100.

-13 – Thomas Watt Hamilton enters an elementary school assembly hall in Dunblane, Scotland at 9:30 AM, firing bullets all around him and killing 16 children and their teacher before turning the gun on himself.
+13 – Former scout leader Thomas Watt Hamilton enters a primary school assembly hall in Dunblane, Scotland at 9:30 AM, firing bullets all around him and killing 16 children and their teacher before turning the gun on himself.
 The massacre persuades the British government to ban the sale and use of handguns.

 16 – Long past its glory years, London’s famed Marquee Club closes down without even a final concert.
 The last event is a dance club night.